-A new year is just around the corner.
-As 2012 comes to a close, I’ve been keeping my eye on studies about corporate SEO to forecast what the next year will bring and how I will tailor my clients’ packages to get even better results.
 In the search engine marketing world, you learn not to become TOO comfortable with any one strategy.
 It is something that must always be evolving and morphing into something bigger and better.
-Here are some of the trends I am predicting…
+I’ve been keeping my eye on studies about corporate SEO lately to forecast what’s coming next.
+Here are some of the top trends I am predicting:

 Trend #1: Companies Invest In More Organic Search Marketing.

-The reason is that PPC can give you immediate gratification.
-SEO can be scary for corporations because an uncertain amount of time and money must be invested indefinitely.
-However, the results are longer lasting.
-PPC results can get you into the top position right away, but your success can dissipate as quickly as it appeared.
+However, many marketers still prefer paid search, mainly because PPC can give you immediate gratification.
+Corporate SEO can be scary for businesses because the uncertain amount of time and money they must invest indefinitely.
+However, the results of organic results are longer lasting.
+PPC results can get you into the top position on Google right away, but your success can dissipate as quickly as it appeared.
 My guess is that companies will start to pick up on the message that long-term, enduring strategies are worth every penny.

 Trend #2: Content Marketing Still Dominates.